-Very common (>1 animal / 10 animals treated): Renal insufficiency Elevated renal parameters Electrolyte disorder 1 Haemoconcentration.
-Common (1 to 10 animals / 100 animals treated): Digestive tract disorders 2 (e.g. vomiting, diarrhoea) Polyuria, Urinary incontinence Anorexia, Dehydration, Weight loss, Lethargy, Polydipsia.
-Undetermined frequency (cannot be estimated from the available data) Dry mucous membrane (oral) 3 , Alkaline urine 3 , Decreased urine concentration 3 , Increases in glucose and aldosterone serum concentrations 3 (reversible).
-1 Alterations in chloride, sodium, potassium, phosphorus, magnesium and calcium levels 2 These signs are episodic.
-3Effects consistent with the pharmacological activity of torasemide observed in healthy dogs at the recommended dose.
-Reporting adverse events is important.
-It allows continuous safety monitoring of a veterinary medicinal product.
-Reports should be sent, preferably via a veterinarian, to either the marketing authorisation holder or the national competent authority via the national reporting system.
-See the package leaflet for respective contact details.
-3.7 Use during pregnancy, lactation or lay The safety of the veterinary medicinal product has not been established during pregnancy and lactation in dogs.
-The use is not recommended during pregnancy, lactation and in breeding animals.
-Laboratory studies in rats and rabbits have shown evidence of foetotoxic effects at maternotoxic doses.
-3.8 Interaction with other medicinal products and other forms of interaction Co-administration of loop diuretics and NSAIDs can result in a decreased natriuretic response.
+4.6 Adverse reactions (frequency and seriousness) In a clinical field study, renal insufficiency, an increase in renal blood parameters, haemoconcentration and alterations in electrolyte levels (chloride, sodium, potassium, phosphorus, magnesium, calcium) were very commonly observed.
+The following clinical signs were observed commonly: episodic gastrointestinal signs such as vomiting and diarrhoea, dehydration, polyuria, polydipsia, urinary incontinence, anorexia, weight loss and lethargy.
+Other effects consistent with the pharmacological activity of torasemide were observed in pre-clinical studies in healthy dogs at the recommended dose, i.e. dry mucosa of the oral cavity, reversible increases in glucose and aldosterone serum concentrations, decrease in urine specific gravity and increase in urine pH.
+The frequency of adverse reactions is defined using the following convention: - very common (more than 1 in 10 animals treated displaying adverse reaction(s)) - common (more than 1 but less than 10 animals in 100 animals treated) - uncommon (more than 1 but less than 10 animals in 1,000 animals treated) - rare (more than 1 but less than 10 animals in 10,000 animals treated) - very rare (less than 1 animal in 10,000 animals treated, including isolated reports) 4.7 Use during pregnancy, lactation or lay Laboratory studies in rats and rabbits have shown foetotoxicity at maternotoxic doses.
+As the safety of the product has not been established in the target species, the use of the product is not recommended during pregnancy, lactation and breeding animals.
+4.8 Interaction with other medicinal products and other forms of interaction Co-administration of loop diuretics and NSAIDs can result in a decreased natriuretic response.
 Concomitant use with NSAIDs, aminoglycosides or cephalosporins may increase the risk of nephrotoxicity and/or ototoxicity of those medicinal products.
 Torasemide may antagonise the action of oral hypoglycaemic agents.
 Torasemide may increase the risk of sulfonamide allergy.
 In cases of co-administration with corticosteroids, the effects of loss of potassium may be potentiated.
 In cases of co-administration with amphotericin B, increased potential for nephrotoxicity and intensification of electrolyte imbalance can be observed.
-No pharmacokinetic interactions have been reported following co-administration of torasemide with digoxin; however, hypokalaemia can enhance digoxin-induced arrhythmias.
+No pharmacokinetic interactions have been reported following co-administration of torasemide with digoxin; however hypokalaemia can enhance digoxin-induced arrhythmias.
 Torasemide can reduce the renal excretion of salicylates, leading to an increased risk of toxicity.
 Care should be exercised when administering torasemide with other highly plasma protein bound drugs.
 Since protein binding facilitates the renal secretion of torasemide, a decrease in binding due to displacement by another drug may be a cause of diuretic resistance.
 Concomitant administration of torasemide with other substances metabolised by cytochrome P450 families 3A4 (e.g.: enalapril, buprenorphine, doxycycline, cyclosporine) and 2E1 (isoflurane, sevoflurane, theophylline) may decrease their clearance from the systemic circulation.
 The effect of antihypertensive veterinary medicinal products, especially angiotensin converting enzyme (ACE)-inhibitors, may be potentiated when co-administered with torasemide.
-3.9 Administration routes and dosage Oral use.
+4.9 Amounts to be administered and administration route Oral use.